-One day the temperature was a hundred and twelve.
+One day the temperature was 112 degrees.
 Jerry fried an egg on the hood of our rental car and took pictures of it so he could show his bowling buddies.
 There were brazen prostitutes everywhere you went, and they hardly had any clothes on.
 I saw Wayne Newton at the Riviera.
 He sang old fashioned songs with a big band and played a lot of instruments, and a lot of women who looked and dressed very much like me screamed and acted like school girls.
 It was like being in Las Vegas gave them permission to act the way they really wanted to act.

-— I didn't act that way, though, and I didn't want to.
+—I didn't act that way, though, and I didn't want to.
 I knew you were watching me, God.

-— God is the Devil!
+—God is the Devil!
 God is the Devil! the crazy woman yells, and then she sticks out her tongue.

 This time I ignore her.
 For all have sinned and come short of the glory.